How to Tie the Scaffold Knot

 Why choose the Scaffold Knot over a slip knot?

-It’s stronger and more reliable for hooks or rings.
+It’s arguably stronger and more reliable.

 Important Notes on Safety